How much do Connect Homes cost?

 There are three major phases to a project: design, approvals, and construction.

-The design phase can take as little as 1 month to design one of our model homes.
-During this phase we prepare the architectural and structural drawings necessary to get a building permit and you select finishes and appliances.
-If you want to customize the design or move things around, we can typically do that, but it will add time to the schedule.
+The design phase typically takes 2 to 4 months to design one of our model homes.
+During this phase, we prepare the architectural and structural drawings necessary to get a building permit and you select finishes and appliances.

 The approvals phase can take as little as 1 to 2 months in jurisdictions with quick plan check times.
 If your local jurisdiction requires planning department approval or design review approval prior to submitting to the building department, it will take more time.
 The time it takes to get local approvals depends on the planning and building departments’ backlog and staffing resources available.
 If you are building in highly regulated areas, like those needing coastal commission review, you expect a much longer approval schedule.

-Once you receive all of the local approvals needed, the construction phase takes 3 to 5 months.
-The timing depends on the size of the home and the distance from our factory.
-During the design phase, we build your modules in our factory, deliver them to your site, and send a crew to finish the home once they are installed on the foundation.
+Once you receive all of the local approvals needed, the construction phase typically takes 6 to 8 months.
+The timing depends on the size of the home, the complexity of the site, and the distance from our factory.
+During this phase, we build your modules in our factory, deliver them to your site, and send a crew to finish the home once they are installed on the foundation.
 We will be updating you on your project schedule, so you are prepared for your move-in date.

 How are Connect Homes different?